Multimodal Fusion Network for Micro-displacement Measurement via Michelson Interferometer: Experiments

 \subsection{Voltage–Displacement Characterization of the Piezoelectric Actuator}

 To obtain the labels required for supervised training, it is necessary to calibrate the voltage–displacement (\(V\)–\(d\)) relationship of the piezoelectric actuator.
-As shown in Fig.~\ref{fig:vd_setup}, this measurement is performed using a capacitive micrometer (specific model provided in the Supplement Document).
+As shown in Fig.~\ref{fig:vd_setup}, this measurement is performed using a capacitive micrometer.

 Considering that the piezoelectric actuator exhibits hysteresis and other nonlinear effects, it is essential to accurately measure its actual displacement response to the applied voltage.
 To achieve this, we developed an automated measurement system similar to the interferometric acquisition setup described in the previous section.
 This system controls the applied voltage to the actuator and synchronously records both voltage and displacement data from the capacitive micrometer.